Patience and money together seem to be a rare occurrence.

 That’s the power and pleasure of anticipation!
 A big, free benefit of delayed gratification.

-Use it when you’re saving for any type of major purchase or “experience.”
+Use it when you’re saving for any major purchase or “experience.”
 You may even find the anticipation is the best part.

 Patience and Money Are Wealth Building Allies